Here I’m going to be doing a mega comparison of all of the beds from Tempur-Pedic.

 All the redeeming factors about the Tempur-Breeze beds considered, the sticker shock on them is still quite real.

 As I mentioned earlier, a queen size retails for somewhere around a whopping $4700.
 But like I said, Tempur-Pedic is pretty good with the discounts that they offer on their beds from time to time.
-So just check here to see what they’re currently offering.

 That’s just about going to do it for this mega comparison of Tempur-Pedic.